"The person is never the problem, the problem is the problem."

 Stories, continuously told, define our identity.
 Because some of our stories are "problem saturated" stories, the repeated reinforcement, they become our "identity stories."

-When we are stuck in emotional pain, we can forget that we are creative beings with many different stories to tell.
+When we are stuck in emotional pain, we can forget that we are creative beings with many stories to tell.

 Beneath our "problem stories" are hidden skills, resources, positive values, dreams, and desires.
 In narrative therapy, we listen for indications of strength within the stories that are saturated with problems.
-In this course your will learn how to describe new ways of thinking that improve your emotional well-being.
+In this course you will learn how to describe new ways of thinking that improve your emotional well-being.

 Stories order the information of our life.
 We attach meaning to every experience we have, and over time our meanings get organized into themes.
 We create our stories based on how we were mirrored by other people in our families, culture, and social groups.
 As we unearth our stories, we can learn re-tell them.
-With practice you can learn to ‘re-author’ the story of your life.
+With this practice you can learn to ‘re-author’ the story of your life.

 "I liked the daily emails as they were a reminder to check in and do some inner work every day.
 Thank you!" ~ R.D.